Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### 💊🖼️📦 Encapsulation: `SDU` & `PDU`
 _Key Concept: The message used to communicate information for a particular protocol is called its protocol data unit (PDU) in OSI model terminology.
 That PDU is passed down to the next lower layer for transmission; since that layer is providing the service of handling that PDU, it is called the lower layer’s service data unit (SDU).
 The SDU is encapsulated into that layer’s own PDU and in turn sent to the next lower layer in the stack, proceeding until the physical layer is reached.
 The process is reversed on the recipient device._

-**A layer N PDU is a layer N-1 SDU, which is encapsulated into a layer N-1 PDU.**
+Key Concept: **A layer N PDU is a layer N-1 SDU, which is encapsulated into a layer N-1 PDU.** <br><br>

+- **`Example`**: The LPDU is generated at the LLC Sub-Layer (Layer 2 - Upper), and then is passed down into the MAC Sub-Layer (Layer 2 - Lower), the MAC Sub-Layer recieves it as a MSDU.
+So, the MAC layer process the MSDU, put a MAC-Header + FCS and that's called a MPDU (that is generated at the MAC Sub-Layer) and then is passed down into the PLCP Sub-Layer (Layer 1 - Upper), the PLCP Sub-Layer recieves it as a PSDU...
+So, the PLCP layer process the PSDU, put a PLCP-Header + Preamble and that's called a PPDU, and then, the PPDU is passed down into the PMD Sub-Layer (Layer 1 - Lower), the PMD Sub-Layer modulate that into 1's and 0's and send it into the wireless medium.

 - [CWNP: Basics of MAC Architecture: Encapsulation & Frame Aggregation](https://www.cwnp.com/802.11-mac-series-ndash-basics-mac-architecture-ndash-part-1-3/#Id3)